atjsh/llmlingua-2-js/README.md

 npm install @atjsh/llmlingua-2
 ```

-# Usage

 ## Model Selection

-To get started, you can choose between models based on your needs.
+You can choose between models based on your needs.

 1. **XLM-RoBERTa**
    - Pros: High accuracy